Tamale International Airport: Upgrade to international status

 The second phase of expansion concluded in August 2023 at a budgeted cost of US$70 million.
-Part of that cost, amounting to US$55.7 million, was borrowed by the Ghanaian government from the UK Export Finance.
+Part of that cost, amounting to US$55.7 million, was borrowed by the Ghanaian government from UK Export Finance.
 The EPC contractor was the United Kingdom subsidiary of the Brazilian multinational company Queiroz Galvão.

 2016 Hajj pilgrims uplift

-In August 2016, Tamale International airport was cleared to uplift first flight of pilgrims to Prince Mohammad bin Abdulaziz Airport in Madina in three batches of 500 passengers.
+In August 2016, Tamale International airport was cleared to uplift pilgrims to Prince Mohammad bin Abdulaziz Airport in Medina in three batches of 500 passengers.
 Flynas air services providers were contracted to uplift the pilgrims using leased Lion Air Boeing 747-400 jets.
 The upgraded airport also serviced Hajj pilgrimage flights in 2022 and 2023.
-Tamale Airport now acts as an alternative to Kotoka International Airport, with the ability to handle wide-body aircraft in the event of an emergency at KIA.
+Tamale Airport now acts as an alternative to Accra International Airport, with the ability to handle wide-body aircraft in the event of an emergency at KIA.